OCA/social/mass_mailing_custom_unsubscribe/README.rst

 of mass mailing emails.

-It also displays a beautiful and simple unsubscription form when somebody unsubscribes, to let you know why; and then displays a beautiful and customizable goodbye message.
+It also displays a beautiful and simple unsubscription form when somebody unsubscribes, to let you know why and let the user unsubscribe form another mailing lists at the same time; and then displays a beautiful and customizable goodbye message.

 Configuration
 =============